 When it comes to metadata management, there are few best practices to keep in mind.

 - Develop processes.
 Every organization should have policies to define who’s responsible for creating image metadata and when.
 It’s common for assets to be tagged when they’re uploaded to a digital repository, such as a digital asset management (DAM) system.
 This tagging can be done by the individual uploading the files, the system administrator, or another team member.
 Regardless, a thoughtful approach to metadata creation and administration will make sure content is organized, findable, and shareable throughout its lifecycle.

 - Make it complete.
-If an asset has ten assigned metadata fields but only two have been populated with values, the search tools won’t have enough information to help you find it.
+If an asset has 10 assigned metadata fields but only two have been populated with values, the search tools won’t have enough information to help you find it.
 Insufficient metadata can even have legal ramifications.
-If the licensing information is incomplete, your company might be at risk of using that asset without permission.
-This can be especially true when managing the metadata for stock photography.
-Most DAM systems have features to help support thorough metadata entry, such as the ability to make values in certain fields required upon upload.
+If an asset’s licensing information is incomplete, your company might be at risk of using it without permission, which can be especially true when managing the metadata for stock photography.
+Most DAM systems have features that support thorough metadata entry, such as the ability to make values in certain fields required upon upload.

 There’s no doubt about it — marketing is a visual industry.
 And keeping image assets organized and findable is essential.
-Consistent creation of high-quality image metadata will have a dramatic impact on your ability to keep the right assets at everyone’s fingertips, whenever they’re needed.
+Consistent creation of high-quality image metadata will have a dramatic impact on your ability to keep the right assets at everyone’s fingertips.

 If your image library has reached its metadata limits and you’re in need of something more powerful, take a look at how Widen DAM’s robust metadata capabilities are helping hundreds of customers around the world keep their images organized and findable.
 Watch an or with our Advisor team today to see it in action.